 International Development Week #IDWAtlantic

-Since its inception in 1991, International Development Week (IDW) has sought to celebrate Canadian contributions to poverty reduction in the developing world and engage Canadians to learn about those efforts.
-In the spirit of our mandate and the theme for IDW2018, "Partners for a Better World", the Atlantic Council for International Cooperation (ACIC) will be focusing on building a coordinated, measurable, multi-partner week-long series of events across all four Atlantic provinces:
+Since its inception in 1991, International Development Week (IDW) has sought to celebrate Canadian contributions to poverty reduction and international humanitarian assistance in the developing world.
+To truly contribute to the global effort to eradicate poverty, we must address inequality, and ensure that women and girls are empowered to reach their full potential.
+In the spirit of our mandate and the theme for IDW2019, "Together for Equality", the Atlantic Council for International Cooperation (ACIC) focused on building a coordinated, measurable, multi-partner week-long series of events across all four Atlantic provinces.

 Follow along on Instagram: